agda/agda/doc/user-manual/language/reflection.rst

     inContext : ∀ {a} {A : Set a} → List (Arg Type) → TC A → TC A

     -- Create a fresh name.
-    freshName : String → TC QName
+    freshName : String → TC Name

     -- Declare a new function of the given type.
 The function must be defined -- later using 'defineFun'.
-    declareDef : QName → Type → TC ⊤
+Takes an Arg Name to allow declaring instances -- and irrelevant functions.
+The Visibility of the Arg must not be hidden. declareDef : Arg Name → Type → TC ⊤

     -- Define a declared function.
-The function may have been declared using -- 'declareDef' or with an explicit type signature in the program. defineFun : QName → List Clause → TC ⊤
+The function may have been declared using -- 'declareDef' or with an explicit type signature in the program. defineFun : Name → List Clause → TC ⊤

     -- Get the type of a defined name.
-Replaces 'primQNameType'. getType : QName → TC Type
+Replaces 'primNameType'. getType : Name → TC Type

     -- Get the definition of a defined name.
-Replaces 'primQNameDefinition'. getDefinition : QName → TC Definition
+Replaces 'primNameDefinition'. getDefinition : Name → TC Definition

     -- Get the number of parameters of a data type.
-Replaces 'primDataNumberOfParameters'. numberOfParameters : DataDef → TC Nat
+Fails if the name does -- not refer to a data type. numberOfParameters : Name → TC Nat

-    -- Get the constructors of a datatype.
-Replaces 'primDataConstructors'. getConstructors : DataDef   → TC (List QName)
+    -- Get the constructors of a data or record type.
+Fails if the name does -- not refer to a data or record type. getConstructors : Name → TC (List Name)

   {-# BUILTIN AGDATCMUNIFY              unify              #-}
   {-# BUILTIN AGDATCMNEWMETA            newMeta            #-}